How Long Should You Wait Between Coats of Polyurethane on Hardwood Floors?

 Applying Polyurethane on Your Hardwood Floor

 Polyurethane application should not be complicated if done properly.
-Ensure to use the proper tools and follow the steps below.
+Ensure you have the proper tools and use them in the steps below.

 Tools You’ll Need